 The multidisciplinary aptitude of the influence diagram in the context of PMP has always been acknowledged from one edition of the PMBOK® Guide to another.
 Currently, influence diagrams are focused on in more detail in the following areas of knowledge:

 What draws my attention is the manner in which the treatment of this influence diagram has changed throughout the different editions of PMBOK.
-More recent editions seem to apply them for a broader context for broader decision making.
+More recent editions seem to apply them to a broader context for broader decision-making.

 Some of these connections include: